 The US doesn’t crack the top 10 mobile Internet speeds

 Okay, ouch.
 We’ve certainly come a long way from the days of reading emails on 2″ black and white Blackberry screens, but this is a pretty big contrast from what’s available in the rest of the world.
 Singapore’s mobile broadband speed clocks in at 39.3 MB/s, while South Korea enjoys a speedy 52.4 MB/s — higher than the United States’ non-mobile broadband average.

 Our mobile Internet may be fast — the 18th fastest worldwide — but compared to what is available in the far East, it might as well be dial-up!

 The Fastest Internet Speed in the World: The Full Infographic

 Share This Graphic On Your Site

-Curious to know just how fast your own Internet connection is?
+Curious to know how your own Internet speed compares with the best Internet in the world?
 Run a speed test with Ookla here and you can find out in just a few seconds.
 How do your results compare to the national average?

 How about the fastest states?
 What about the fastest connections in the world?